TianyiShi2001/Algorithms/README.md

-# Rusty Algorithms and Data Structures
+# Rusty Algorithms and Data Structures for Education

 ![Continuous Integration](https://github.com/TianyiShi2001/Algorithms/workflows/CI/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/TianyiShi2001/Algorithms/badge.svg?branch=main)](https://coveralls.io/github/TianyiShi2001/Algorithms?branch=main)
 ![lines of code](https://img.shields.io/badge/lines%20of%20code-6135-blue)

-This repository presents Rust implementation of common algorithms and data structures, most of which are based on William Fiset's Java implementation: https://github.com/williamfiset/Algorithms .
+This repository presents Rust implementations of common algorithms and data structures, most of which are based on William Fiset's Java implementation: https://github.com/williamfiset/Algorithms .
 I highly recommend [his YouTube channel](https://www.youtube.com/user/purpongie), where he explains many of these algorithms in detail using illustrations, animations and pseudocode.

 In addition to implementing W. Fiset's algorithms, I also add original content that might be helpful, such as solutions of classical puzzles e.g. N-Queens and Sudoku.